 Instead of grabbing the first PDF you find, it’s worth looking for a resource that’s thorough, accurate, and relevant to your commercial system.
 A great checklist helps you stay organized, ensures no critical steps are missed, and creates a clear maintenance record for your team.
 Luckily, there are a few excellent places to find exactly what you need.

-Industry and Professional Groups
+Look to Industry and Professional Associations

 If you’re looking for a gold-standard, unbiased checklist, industry organizations are your best bet.
 Groups like the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) create the standards and best practices that professional technicians follow.
 Their resources are incredibly detailed and based on extensive research and data.